vladimish/fileglue/README.md

 # FileGlue

-FileGlue is a simple command-line utility that recursively reads and prints the content of all text files in a specified directory, with optional custom headers and footers written in pure go.
+FileGlue is a simple command-line utility that recursively reads and prints the content of all text files in a specified directory, with optional custom headers and footers written in a pure go.

 ## Installation